 ties that bind are severed by

-ragged edges of promises not kept.
+ragged edges of promises not kept.in the end, only

 vestiges of brilliance within the darkening shadows